All Episodes

 Probably one of the biggest actresses on the planet.

-A real icon.
+We figured a real icon.

-Some might say I'm incredibly excited.
+Some might say, I'm incredibly excited.

-I wonder who it is.
+Everybody, right now, I wonder who it is.

 For Gal Gadot, everybody.